JuliaDynamics/TimeseriesSurrogates.jl/README.md

 ## Installation

-To install the TimeseriesSurrogates.jl package, run the following command in the Julia REPL.
+To install the TimeseriesSurrogates.jl package, run the following code:
 ```
 using Pkg; Pkg.add("TimeseriesSurrogates")
 ```